 16 fire departments helping out BRFD during funeral service for fallen firefighter on Tuesday

-BATON ROUGE - Sixteen fire departments will be providing equipment and helping hands on Tuesday while Baton Rouge firefighters attend funeral services for a fallen firefighter.
+BATON ROUGE - Sixteen fire departments will be providing equipment and helping hands on Tuesday while Baton Rouge firefighters attend funeral services for a fallen BRFD captain.

 Captain Phillip Paternostro died Monday, Aug.
 21. He worked with the BRFD for 23 years.
 He was 54 years old.
 BRFD said his cancer was believed to have stemmed from his work as a firefighter.